Why choose an apprenticeship?

 How often do Apprentices attend College or training sessions?

-This will be dependent upon the framework; all the training can be in the workplace, some frameworks require day release or block release at College and others are a combination of attendance at College and assessment within the workplace.
+This will be dependent upon the standard; all the training can be in the workplace, some standards require day release or block release at College and others are a combination of attendance at College and assessment within the workplace.

 What happens if I change employer?

-Your new employer will be required to complete a Training and Development Agreement with Heart of Worcestershire College so you can continue with your Apprenticeship studies.
+Your new employer will be required to complete a new Employer Agreement with Heart of Worcestershire College so you can continue with your Apprenticeship studies.

 What hours do I work?